 A male Trumpet Tale, Acisoma panorpoides, eating a damselfly.

 Canon EOS 40D, 1/100, f/8, ISO 320, Fill Flash, Handheld

 Portrait of a male Trumpet Tail, Acisoma panorpoides

 A female Trumpet Tail, Acisoma panorpoides

 A male Pygmy dragonfly, Nannophya pygmaea.
-The smallest dragonfly in Malaysia, only about an inch long.
+The smallest dragonfly in Malaysia, only about 15mm body length and 20mm wing span.